 Why Include Measures of Student Learning?

-Advance is founded on the beliefs that all students can achieve, no matter their life circumstances, and that teachers are the most important school-based factor in influencing that achievement.
+Advance is founded on the beliefs that all students can achieve, and that teachers are the most important school-based factor in influencing that achievement.
 Understanding how students are performing is a crucial step toward recognizing outstanding teaching and encouraging meaningful improvements in teaching and learning.
-With Advance, schools will be able to prioritize feedback and professional development in the areas that will help teachers influence student achievement most.
+With Advance, schools can prioritize feedback and professional development in the areas that will help teachers influence student achievement most.

-Thus, student growth will be included as part of each teacher’s Advance rating.
-NYCDOE will use a variety of assessments to measure student learning, with the aim that schools and teachers use student data to drive instructional decision-making, toward the goal of preparing all students for college and career.
+NYCDOE uses a variety of assessments to measure student learning, with the aim that schools and teachers use student data to drive instructional decision-making, toward the goal of preparing all students for college and career.

 Measures of Student Learning Basics

 40 percent of a teacher’s overall rating will be based on measures of student learning (MOSL).
 All teachers will receive:

 - Two different measures of student learning (40%)

 - Local measures (20%)

 State measures include state assessments or, in some instances, a list of allowable assessments and growth measures from which a principal must choose.

 Local measures are selected by the School Local Measures Committee from a list of approved options and submitted to the principal, who may accept the recommendation or opt for the default measure, which is a school-wide measure of student learning.